 In this verse, King David is speaking to himself.
-His soul was discouraged (having lost confidence or enthusiasm; dishearten.)
-His should was in distress, in turmoil.
+His soul was discouraged (having lost confidence or enthusiasm; disheartened.)
+His soul was in distress, in turmoil.

-I can’t help thinking about the many times my soul was discouraged to the point of despair.
-How many times did I withdraw to a quiet place to try to calm my heart, my soul?
-But no matter where I went my soul could not experience peace.
+I can’t help thinking about the many times my soul has been discouraged to the point of despair.
+How often do I withdraw to a quiet place to calm my heart and soul?
+But no matter where I go, my soul cannot rest.

 So, what did Elijah do?
-He fled to a cave, to a dark, isolated, and quiet place to find rest.
+He fled to a dark, isolated, quiet cave to find rest.
 Sound familiar?
-However, this place did not give Elijah what he needed.
+However, this place needed to give Elijah what he needed.
 Instead, it only added to his turmoil and depression.
-Elijah’s should was not at rest, no matter how quiet and isolated the cave was.
+Elijah’s soul was not at rest, no matter how quiet and isolated the cave was.

-But something amazing happened to Elijah in that quiet, dark, and isolated place.
-God found him and asked, “What are you doing here Elijah?
+But something unique happened to Elijah in that quiet, dark, isolated place.
+God found him and asked, “What are you doing here, Elijah?
 Get out of this cave.”

-God found Elijah at his lowest point and lovingly elevated him and restored him.
-Elijah knew God’s strength and HIs power.
-But he had never experienced God’s still quiet voice.
-Some of us, like Elijah, need to be repositioned and change the way we think so that we can receive what the Lord has for us.
+God found Elijah at his lowest point, lovingly elevated him, and restored him.
+Elijah knew God’s strength and His power.
+But he had never experienced God’s still, quiet voice.
+Some of us, like Elijah, need to be repositioned and change how we think to receive what the Lord has for us.

-But one day, I cried out to Jesus, and He found me in the midst of my storm.
-No, He wasn’t in the noise, in the thunder, or in a supernatural event.
-Rather, He was in a quiet still voice whispering to me, “You’re not alone.
+But one day, I cried out to Jesus, and He found me amid my storm.
+No, He wasn’t in the noise, thunder, or a supernatural event.
+Instead, He was in a quiet, still voice whispering to me, “You’re not alone.
 I’m with you.”

 I don’t know what you may be experiencing today, but I can assure you that you’re not alone.
-Our Lord is right there in the midst of our storms.
+Our Lord is right there amid our storms.
 All we need to do is listen.